 By understanding the current nature of your mind, you can begin to learn how to change it.
 The success of meditation depends on many factors, including your state of mind before the meditation, stress levels and physical tiredness.
 As a result, some sessions are better than others.
-Don’t expect too much, especially to befin with.
+Don’t expect too much, especially to begin with.
 Be patient.
 Be gentle on yourself.

-Through meditation, you can familiarise you mind with beneficial states and thoughts.
-You begin to realise that non-virtuous thoughts such as hatred, anger, greed and jealousy are not only destructive to people you direct them at, but also to yourself.
+Through meditation, you can familiarize you mind with beneficial states and thoughts.
+You begin to realize that non-virtuous thoughts such as hatred, anger, greed and jealousy are not only destructive to people you direct them at, but also to yourself.
 This can be a confronting experience.
 The idea is not give yourself a hard time when contemplating the less favourable aspects of your nature but to use the awareness to begin change and improvement.
 It can be a source of positive change and a happier life.

 For me, I gained inner peace, increased my self-awareness, became grounded and calmer, started feeling present in everything I did, rejuvenated me and increased my fulfillment of life.

-meditation helps you to develop mindfulness.
+Meditation helps you to develop mindfulness.
 Our mind is our own greatest enemy!
 Mindfulness in our everyday activities benefits us more immediately by contributing to a peaceful, stress-free mind.

 From the moment we wake in the morning, we tend to follow the impulses of the “Monkey-Mind” with occasional periods of taking control to focus on the task at hand.
 As a result, many actions are carried out subconsciously and we are unable to recall doing them.
 Now you know why this happens to you!
 You are not going crazy!

 By practicing mindfulness, we can become discerning about the thoughts we let into our mind.
 More importantly, we can check our motivation for carrying out an action.